Exiv2/exiv2/README.md

 ## 4 Running the test suite

-The test suite is a mix of bash and python scripts.
+The test suite is a mix of bash and python scripts (in addition to the unit tests written in C++).
 The python scripts are new to v0.27 and the bash scripts are being replaced as time permits.

 <div id="4-1">